Gluten Free Cinnamon Rolls

 - Dissolve yeast and ½ teaspoon sugar in warm water.
 Let stand for 5-10 minutes or until foamy.

-- Place milk, shortening, ⅓ cup sugar and salt in a saucepan.
+- Add milk, shortening, ⅓ cup sugar and salt to a saucepan.
 Heat over medium-high heat until very hot and sugar and salt are dissolved and shortening has melted.
 Let cool to 140°F.

 - In the bowl of an electric mixer fitted with the paddle attachment, lightly beat the eggs.
 With the mixer running on low, add the hot milk mixture in a slow stream.

-- Whisk 3 cups of the gluten free flour mix with the xanthan gum.
+- Measure 3 cups of the gluten free flour mix into a bowl.
+Add the xanthan gum and whisk to combine.
 Add all at once to the mixer and turn on low.
 Turn off the mixer and add the yeast.
 Turn mixer back on to low speed.
 Add the remaining gluten free flour mix a little at a time until the dough is still a little sticky, but not stiff.
 (You should only need 3¾ to 4 cups total.
 Reserve the remaining for rolling out the dough.)

 - Beat the dough on medium speed for 4-5 minutes.
 Turn off the motor, remove the paddle attachment and let dough stand for a few minutes.
 The dough will firm up a bit as it stands, so don't skip this step.